markwalet/laravel-changelog/README.md

 MarkWalet\Changelog\ChangelogServiceProvider::class
 ```

 After installation, you should create a folder where all the changes will be stored in.
-This defaults to `base_path('.config')`.
+This defaults to `base_path('.changes')`.

 ## Usage